worldbank/counting-people-climate-risk/docs/reproducibility.md

 Citation: Schiavina M., Melchiorri M., Pesaresi M. (2023)

-“SDSN RAI Inaccessibility Index” data is obtained from the UN Sustainable Development Solutions Network (SDSN).
+**SDSN RAI Inaccessibility Index** data is obtained from the UN Sustainable Development Solutions Network (SDSN).
 The dataset is produced as part of tracking SDG Indicator 9.1.1 Rural Access Index by the UN SDSN and provided directly to the project team.
-The data can be accessed through Google Earth Engine using the code and instructions at https://gee-community-catalog.org/projects/rai/, and is hosted by the “awesome-gee-community-catalog”.
+The data can be accessed through Google Earth Engine using the code and instructions at https://gee-community-catalog.org/projects/rai/, and is hosted by the awesome-gee-community-catalog.

 The .tif format file (5.8 GB) should be saved here: `02.input/rai_sdsn/`